sinclairzx81/smoke-rs/readme.md

 ## Mapping streams

 Sometimes, it may be desirable to map one stream to another stream.
-Streams provide a .map() function a caller can use to map a stream into another stream.
+Streams provide a .map() function a caller can use to map one stream into another.
 The following example builds on the merge example, mapping different streams into a unified type.
+Useful for integration.

 ```rust
 mod smoke;